kogarashisan/LavaSite/reference/Targets.md

 Events are routed by {@link Lava.system.ViewManager}.
-Routing of an event is enabled by a call to {@link Lava.system.ViewManager#lendEvent}: this increases internal usage counter for the event, and acquires handler from {@link Lava.Core}.
+Routing of an event is enabled by a call to {@link Lava.system.ViewManager#lendEvent}: this increases internal usage counter for the event, and acquires handler from {@link Lava.DOMEvents}.
 You can {@link Lava.system.ViewManager#releaseEvent}
 when you don't need it - this is important for resource-intensive events like "mouseenter".

 In it's constructor, ViewManager enables all events from {@link Lava.schema#system.DEFAULT_EVENTS}.